Total body mole mapping photography can enable earlier diagnosis of melanoma and reduce the number of unnecessary

 Mole mapping works best if your skin is clear and the moles are easy to see from a distance.
 If you are very hairy, you may wish to consider shaving or waxing before your appointment.

 The digital mole analytics system detects spots, which includes spots on underwear.
 We recommend you wear plain, single-colour, non-patterned underwear to increase the accuracy of analysis.

-If you are intending to have a general skin check, please refer to the tips on our How to prepare page.
+If you are intending to have a general skin check, please refer to the tips on our How to prepare for a full body skin cancer check page.